Class Schedule

 Participants will learn how to perform CPR in both in and out of hospital settings.
 Key components of the course will train participants to:

 The course includes adult, child, and infant rescue techniques.
-Skills will be practiced as part of a team and individually.
+Skills will be practiced as part of a team and individually and you will be required to complete a skills test and written exam.

 Course Length: 4 hours